 - We have a list of bereavement resources you can download here

-- We also run a variety of groups.
-These offer you the opportunity to meet with others are who are also bereaved and can help with the common feeling of isolation
+- We also run a variety of groups which offer the opportunity to meet with others are who are bereaved.

 - Members of our Bereavement Team are available to explore with you what support is available.
 For more information or an informal chat please contact them on 01225 721496 or email firstname.lastname@example.org